 - Incorporate minced jalapeno, and sprinkle the top with cheddar cheese (ala spicy low carb cornbread!).

 - Add some granular erythritol for a sweet variation.
-You can go crazy from here, maybe add some pumpkin pie spice for a biscuit version of low carb pumpkin bread!
+You can go crazy from here, maybe add some pumpkin pie spice for a biscuit version of keto pumpkin bread!

-- Place butter in the freezer for 30 minutes before starting.
+- Place unsalted butter (1/2 cup) in the freezer for 30 minutes before starting.

 - Grate butter using a box grater and place back in the freezer for 10 minutes.